mpotvin84/CourseraDataScienceClass3Project/README.md

 ####4.
 Appropriately labels the data set with descriptive variable names.

-Based on the Activity Label data set names, transforming them into the camelCase writing convention plus by removing undesired punctuation such as "(", ")", "-", etc.
+Based on the Activity Label data set names, transforming them into the camelCase writing convention plus by removing undesired punctuation such as "(", ")", "-", etc. See Step 2.

 ####5.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject